sbb-design-systems/lyne-components/src/components/navigation/navigation-button/readme.md

 ## State

-The navigation button can have an initial active state the can be set by using the class `.sbb-active`.
+The navigation button can have an initial active state which can be set by using the class `.sbb-active`.

 ```html
 <sbb-navigation-button class="sbb-active" value="menu" name="menu">Button</sbb-navigation-button>